Iasa-Global/btabok/pages/engagement_model/mindset.md

   - digital_employee
 ---

-“The mind is just like a muscle – the more you exercise it, the stronger it gets and the more it can expand”
+> "The mind is just like a muscle – the more you exercise it, the stronger it gets and the more it can expand."

-Idowu Koyenikan
+**Idowu Koyenikan**

 # What Is A Digital Mindset